6 min read

 According to a report from July 2020 by Samaritan Befrienders Hong Kong, a suicide prevention group in Hong Kong, there were 993 cases of suicide in the last year, which is a 4% rise over the year before.

-There are several key aspects amidst the pandemic that contributes to the stress levels of people in Hong Kong:
+There are several key aspects of the pandemic that contributes to the stress levels of people in Hong Kong:

 As the number of confirmed cases continues to increase, and there is still currently no means of treatment available for the virus, many people live in fear of contracting the infection and also worry for their friends and family.
-With Hong Kong tightening up on regulations around hygiene practices such as mandatory masking and limits on gatherings, as well as banning indoor catering from 6pm to 4:59am and having checks for temperature at almost all public places, there is a sense of tension amongst citizens that make people look out for anyone who isn’t wearing a mask or wiping their hands in odd places.
-It is as if we are all part of a neighbourhood watch system, and the experience can be uncomfortable and stress inflicting.
+With Hong Kong tightening up on regulations around hygiene practices such as mandatory masking and limits on gatherings, as well as banning indoor catering from 6 pm to 4:59 am and having checked for the temperature at almost all public places, there is a sense of tension amongst citizens that make people look out for anyone who isn’t wearing a mask or wiping their hands in odd places.
+It is as if we are all part of a neighborhood watch system, and the experience can be uncomfortable and stress-inflicting.

-With limits on dining out, a drop in consumption as well as limitations on travelling, Hong Kong faces an economic decline that is almost the worst since 1998.
-Retail and tourism revenues have plummeted while the rates of unemployment have skyrocketed, alongside the closing of many large and small business around Hong Kong.
+With limits on dining out, a drop in consumption as well as limitations on traveling, Hong Kong faces an economic decline that is almost the worst since 1998.
+Retail and tourism revenues have plummeted while the rates of unemployment have skyrocketed, alongside the closing of many large and small businesses around Hong Kong.
 This naturally causes many to be anxious about their financial stability.